-The Laos COVID-19 Response Project (P173817) aims to respond to the COVID-19 outbreak and strengthen national systems for public health emergency in Lao PDR.
+The Lao PDR COVID-19 Response Project (P173817) aims to respond to the COVID-19 outbreak and strengthen national systems for public health emergency in Lao PDR.

-The Laos COVID-19 Response Project comprises the following components:
+The Lao PDR COVID-19 Response Project comprises the following components:

 Component 1.
-Emergency COVID-19 Response: This component will support preparedness and emergency response activities to address immediate gaps for COVID-19 response in Lao PDR, focusing on the following areas: (i) response coordination; (ii) Infection prevention and control; (iii) case detection, confirmation, contact tracking; (iv) case management; and (v) risk communication and community engagement.
-The project will finance the procurement of Personal Protective Equipment (PPE), medical equipment, supplies and other commodities for infection prevention and control.
-Support is also provided to develop hospital infection control measures, including improvements in safe water and sanitations in the facilities, improve medical waste management and disposal system.
-This component will also support the procurement of laboratory equipment and consumable for the National Center for Laboratory and Epidemiology (NCLE) for improved central laboratory capacity.
-Provisions will be also made to establish and operate hotlines for reaching communities about COVID-19 information and responding to inquiries from the public and health care providers.
-The project will finance per diem, transportation and accommodation for medical and non-medical personnel for intensified case detection, confirmation and contact tracing.
-Enhanced capacity for case detection, confirmation and contact tracing will be supported through training of health workers and surveillance workers, improving reporting by frontline health workers using existing information system.
+Emergency COVID-19 Response: This component supports preparedness and emergency response activities to address immediate gaps for COVID-19 response in Lao PDR, focusing on the following areas: (i) response coordination; (ii) infection prevention and control; (iii) case detection, confirmation, and contact tracing; (iv) case management; and (v) risk communication and community engagement.
+Goods, works and services to be financed by this component include: (i) Personal Protective Equipment (PPE), (ii) medical equipment, (iii) laboratory equipment and consumables, (iv) minor civil works, supplies and other commodities for infection prevention and control including improvements in safe water and sanitation and in medical waste management and disposal systems, and (v) establishment of hotlines to reach communities on COVID-19 information and respond to enquiries from the public and health care providers.
+In addition, this component also finances operating cost including per diem, transportation and accommodation for medical and non-medical personnel for intensified case detection, confirmation and contact tracing, food and basic supplies for quarantined populations as well as cost of contractual staff and overtime payment for existing health workers to respond to a surge in demand for services.
+Enhanced capacity for case detection, confirmation and contact tracing as well as home-care support is supported through training of health workers and surveillance workers and better reporting by frontline health workers through existing information system.
+The component also allows for flexibility to allocate resources to purchase essential pharmaceutical (medicines and vaccines) to fill in gaps in supplies of essential medicines and goods to ensure continuity of essential health service delivery.